Graylog2/documentation/pages/dashboards.rst

 a bit longer and could contain more detailed information about the displayed data or how it is collected.

 Hit the *Create* button to create the dashboard.
 You should now see your new dashboard on the dashboards overview page.
 Click on the title of your new dashboard to see it.
-We will be adding widgets to it in the next step.
+Next, we will be adding widgets to the dashboard we have just created.

 .. image:: /images/dashboards_2.jpg